oracle-devrel/langchain-oci-genai/README.md

 ### Step 2: Install the required Python libraries

-Please add any additional libraries as required to run the Python code.
+Add any additional libraries as required to run the Python code:

 ```console
 $ python3 --version